sjsrey/pbpl273w19landing/README.md

 spatial data and applications of spatial analysis in the social sciences and public policy.

-The course takes an explicitly computational learning approach to its pedagogy.
-Students are introduced to computational tools that are increasingly important to public policy and social science research that engages with geospatial data.
+The course takes an [explicitly computational thinking](https://computationalthinkingcourse.withgoogle.com/unit) approach to its pedagogy.
+Students are introduced to computational concepts and tools that are increasingly important to public policy and social science research that engages with geospatial data.
 My view is that by adopting these tools, students acquire a deeper engagement with, and mastery of, the substantive concepts.

 In the scope of a 10-week quarter course we can only introduce a handful of the key concepts and methods relevant to GIS for Public Policy.
 As such, the